-Social Enrichment for School-Aged Children
+Social Enrichment for Children with Autism and Other Social Challenges

 To expand and enhance social skills programs for special needs children at our Echo Hills Family Mental Health Clinic in Hastings-on-Hudson.

-Therapeutic Foster Care Program
+Theater Trip for Therapeutic Foster Care Families

 To provide an opportunity for children in our Therapeutic Foster Care program and their foster parents to attend a theatrical production enabling them to experience creative expression and to spend quality time together.

-Adoption & Children’s Services
+Adoption Conference for Adoption and Children’s Services Staff

 This grant will enable two staff members to attend the Adoptive Parents Committee annual conference in November 2014.
 The staff members will participate in a panel to discuss the possibility of working with a private agency like FSW to adopt a child in the foster care system.